practo/tipoca-stream/redshiftsink/MASKING.md

 ```

 ### Mapping PII Keys
-Mapping PII Keys, if specified adds new columns with the masked values.
+Mapping PII Keys, if specified adds new columns with the masked values and when this key is specified it overrides all the keys and unmasks all the other columns
-Eg: `id` will be as it is and `hashed_id` would be added with masked values.
+Eg: `id` will be as it is(unmasked) and `hashed_id` would be added with masked values.

 ```yaml
 mapping_pii_keys: